PeteZaSayari/emacs-cs/README.md

     Format: A4
     Orientation: landscape
-    Scale: Custom > 124%
+    Scale: Custom > 104%
     Print on file > ~/Desktop/emacs-cs.pdf
-    Options > Header and Footer > Right: Page #
+    Options > Header and Footer > Bottom Right: Page #

-It takes eight sides of A4 sheets.
+It takes six sides of A4 sheets.

 Notably, I've managed the metadata of the PDF file with Emacs.